govhackaustralia/asset-server/README.md

 + The bar will attach itself to the top of the `<body>` tag.
 + It drags in a couple of external CSS stylesheets via `<link>` tags.

-+ _Protip:_ To apply custom CSS to the site switcher, add extra rules to the `.gh-ss` class (which is the class on the `<nav>` element).
+### JavaScript options

-Additionally, the GH Site Switcher uses [WordPress Dashicons](https://developer.wordpress.org/resource/dashicons/) by default. if you want to force it to explicitly use either Dashicons or Font Awesome, then before including, create a `GH` variable in the window scope and give it some opts like such:
+**Icon set**: The GH Site Switcher uses [WordPress Dashicons](https://developer.wordpress.org/resource/dashicons/) by default. if you want to force it to explicitly use either Dashicons or Font Awesome, then before including, create a `GH` variable in the window scope and give it some opts like such:

     var GH = {};
-    GH.opts = { useDashicons: false, useFontAwesome: true };
+    GH.opts = {

-The full list of options is:
+        useDashicons: false,
+        useFontAwesome: true
+    };

+You can use the above technique to pre-set even more options.
+A number of options that you can pre-set are:

     {
-        useDashicons: true | false,
+        useDashicons: true | false,                     // default false
-        useFontAwesome: true | false,
+        useFontAwesome: true | false,                   // default true
-        extraClassNames: ['extra', 'classname']
-    }
+        layoutStrategy: 'fixed' | 'block-padded',       // default 'block-padded'
+        mobileHidden: true | false                    // default false }

+### Body classname options

+As an alternative to JavaScript option setting (for example if you don't want excess JS bootstrapping) then you can also define a couple of basic layout options as classnames in body.
+The main benefit of doing this is that it will be immediately visible as the HTML loads.
+(The JavaScript options will only come into effect at document.load).
+Classnames that can be added:

+`ghss-fixed`: CSS to make the siteswitcher `position: fixed` to the top (handy if you have other elements that are `position: fixed` to the top)
+`ghss-block-padded`: CSS to add a spacer at the top of the body element, achieved by inserting a `display: block` pseudo-element.
+`ghss-mobile-hidden`: Hide it on mobile, viewport width <600px

 -------------